awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.XRgn.md

     --db-instance-identifier myreadreplica ^
     --region us-west-2 ^
     --source-db-instance-identifier arn:aws:rds:us-east-1:123456789012:db:mydbinstance ^
-    --source-region us-east-1 ^
     --kms-key-id my-us-west-2-key
 ```

+The `--source-region` option is required when you're creating an encrypted read replica between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions\.
+For `--source-region`, specify the AWS Region of the source DB instance\.

+If `--source-region` isn't specified, specify a `--pre-signed-url` value\.
+A *presigned URL* is a URL that contains a Signature Version 4 signed request for the `create-db-instance-read-replica` command that's called in the source AWS Region\.
+To learn more about the `pre-signed-url` option, see [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) in the *AWS CLI Command Reference*\.

 ### RDS API<a name="USER_ReadRepl.XRgn.API"></a>

-To create a read replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can call the Amazon RDS API function [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
+To create a read replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can call the Amazon RDS API operation [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
 In this case, you call [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) from the AWS Region where you want the read replica \(destination Region\) and specify the Amazon Resource Name \(ARN\) for the source DB instance\.
 An ARN uniquely identifies a resource created in Amazon Web Services\.

 To create an encrypted read replica in a different AWS Region from the source DB instance, you can use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) operation from the destination AWS Region\.
 To create an encrypted read replica in another AWS Region, you must specify a value for `PreSignedURL`\. `PreSignedURL` should contain a request for the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) operation to call in the source AWS Region where the read replica is created in\.
 To learn more about `PreSignedUrl`, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.

 For example, if your source DB instance is in the US East \(N\.
 Virginia\) Region, the ARN looks similar to the following\.